phariscope/EventStoreDoctrine/README.md

 # Usage

-* first, be sure to have DATABASE_URL env var correctly initialized
+* first, be sure to have DATABASE_URL environment variable correctly initialized
-* first add the PersistEventSubscriber to the listeners as soon as you want
+* second, add the PersistEventSubscriber to the listeners as soon as you want

 Enjoy.
 And observe an 'events' table which contains all published events.